 We use another MF_PulseTime node here to fade the ring out over the duration of the pulse.

 In the Refraction section we multiply the output of MF_PulseTime by the additive inverse of itself, which means the refraction effect will be strongest in the middle and fade out at either end of the animation.

 With your Material compiled and saved you should be able to see your Ring Pulse in action by dragging the Niagara system into your level.
-If you’d like to see it on a plane, make sure to set your Pulse Time settings to not use particle time, and drag the Material onto a static mesh instead!
+If you’d like to see it on a plane make sure to set your Pulse Time settings to not use particle time, and drag the Material onto your static mesh instead.

 Thanks a lot for reading through my tutorial.
 I hope you’ve already thought of several ways you might be able to apply this technique to your own projects.
 It’s a really simple VFX sketch, but often it’s the simple solutions that have the most potential.

-I’ve been playing through God of War (2018) in recent weeks, and I noticed our friend the Ring Pulse being used to denote enemy attacks that Kratos can block or parry.
-I couldn’t resist having a quick go using the Bubble Shield material setup.
+I’ve been playing through God of War in recent weeks, and I noticed our friend the Ring Pulse being used to denote enemy attacks that Kratos can either block or parry.
+I couldn’t resist having a quick go at recreating this effect using the Bubble Shield Material setup.

-If you’d like to mimic this behaviour, all you’ll need to do is attach our Niagara system to the arm or weapon of your enemy character, and use settings similar to these:
+If you’d like to mimic this behaviour all you need to do is attach your Niagara system to the arm or weapon of your enemy character, and use settings similar to these: